flwrr/ChessVariant/README.md

    general steps for that process for a rook:

 ### A. Direction
-   Given these two initial bitboards, we can determine whether the intended 'move_to' location would be legal on a blank board, then determine in which direction the move would be:
+   Given these two initial bitboards representing possibled vertical or horizontal moves, we can determine whether the intended 'move_to' location would be legal on a blank board, then determine in which direction the move would be:
 ```
    0x8080808080808080              0xff
    1  0  0  0  0  0  0  0          0  0  0  0  0  0  0  0